Nannies/child carers are responsible for the care, wellbeing and education of infants, toddlers and children in the home.

-Pay for nannies/child carers varies depending on their qualifications and experience, and where they work.
+Pay for nannies/child carers varies depending on their qualifications and experience, and location.

-- Unqualified nannies/child carers with little nannying or child care experience usually earn between the minimum wage and $15 an hour, or $17 an hour if they hold a full driver's licence.
+- Unqualified nannies/child carers with less than one years' experience usually earn between minimum wage and $20 an hour.

-- Qualified nannies/child carers with experience and good references, and a full licence can earn between $18 and $22.
+- Qualified nannies/child carers with more than one years' experience can earn between $20 and $22 an hour.

-Nannies/child carers who live with the families they work for, usually receive free accommodation and their pay is adjusted to allow for this.
+Nannies/child carers who live with the families they work for usually receive free accommodation and food.

 What you will do